companje/companje.nl/pages/vue.md

 title: Vue
 ---

+# TheHeader and other components prefixed with The
+when you have a component that is only used once it is recommemended (see vue styleguide) to prefix it with 'The'

 # multiple elements in directly in template
 in vue3 (not in vue2) you don't need a root element in a template. you can use a `<h2>` and a `<p>` directly in the `<template>` without wrapping them with a `<div>` or something. this is a feature called <em>fragments</em>.